Decoherence challenges in Nanoscience: A Quantum Phase Space perspective: Quantum Phase Space perspective on decoherence

-where $\sigma_{pp}$,$\sigma_{xx}$ and $\sigma_{px}$ are respectively variances and covariance of momentum and coordinate: \begin{itemize} \item Selecting a pure momentum eigenstate $|p\rangle$ implies $\sigma_{pp}= 0$, which is unphysical as it requires $\sigma_{xx}=\infty$ \item Selecting a pure position eigenstate $|x\rangle$ implies $\sigma_{xx}= 0$, which is equally unphysical as it requires $\sigma_{pp}=\infty$.If we rigorously take this conclusion into account, it is clear that even relations (10) and (11) are ill-defined \end{itemize} Therefore, viable pointer states must be minimum-uncertainty states that optimally localize both position and momentum within the bounds of the uncertainty principle.Furthermore, in classical physics, the one-dimensional motion of a particle is fully described by its instantaneous position $x(t)$ and momentum $p(t)$.
+Therefore, viable pointer states must be states that optimally localize both position and momentum within the bounds of the uncertainty principle.
+Furthermore, in classical physics, the one‑dimensional motion of a particle is fully described by its instantaneous position $x(t)$ and momentum $p(t)$.
 The set of all possible simultaneous pairs $(p,x)$ defines the particle's classical phase space, and each such pair represents an elementary basis state of motion.
-It follows that the quantum pointer states $|\alpha\rangle$ should be those that most closely approximate these classical basis states $(p,x)$.
-According to the uncertainty relation (14), the existence of state with exact simultaneous determination of $p$ and $x$ is impossible in quantum physics ($\sigma_{xx} = 0$ and $\sigma_{pp} = 0$).
-The quantum states that most closely resemble the classical phase-space point $(p,x)$ are not eigenstates of position or momentum alone, but rather the states denoted $|\langle z\rangle\rangle$, which saturate the uncertainty relation \cite {Ranaivoson2022b, Ranaivoson2022, Ranaivoson2021}.
-These minimum-uncertainty states, called joint momentum-coordinate states form the cornerstone for defining a quantum phase space, as they provide the closest possible quantum analogue to a classical point $(p,x)$.\cite{Ranaivoson2022b, Manampisoa2025, Ranaivoson2022,Ravelonjato2023,Ranaivoson2025, Manjakamanana2025}.
-The coordinate wavefunction corresponding to these states are given by the following relation \cite{Ranaivoson2022}:
+It follows that the quantum pointer states $\left| \left. \alpha \right\rangle \right.$ should be those that most closely approximate these classical basis states $(p,x)$.
+According to the uncertainty relation (18), the existence of a state with exact simultaneous determination of $p$ and $x$ ($\sigma_{xx} = 0$ and $\sigma_{pp} = 0$) is impossible in quantum physics.
+The quantum states that most closely resemble the classical phase‑space point $(p,x)$ are not eigenstates of position or momentum alone, but rather the states denoted $\left| \left.\left\langle z \right\rangle \right\rangle \right.\ $ which saturate the uncertainty relation or more generally the states denoted $\left| n,\left. \left\langle z \right\rangle \right\rangle \right. $ \cite{Ranaivoson2022b,Ranaivoson2022,Ravelonjato2023,Ranaivoson2025,Ranaivoson2021}.
+These latter states are closely related to the states $\left|\left. \left\langle z \right\rangle \right\rangle \right.\ $ and can be considered as their generalization \cite{Ranaivoson2022}.